-Dr. Lynne Wiltse is an Associate Professor in the Department of Elementary Education at the University of Alberta where she teaches courses in the areas of language and literacy and children’s literature.
+Dr. Lynne Wiltse is a Professor in the Department of Elementary Education at the University of Alberta where she teaches courses in the areas of language and literacy and children’s literature.
 She completed her BEd degree at the University of Victoria, and then taught for several years in First Nation communities in British Columbia.
 Lynne moved to Alberta to attend graduate school, obtaining her MEd and PhD at the University of Alberta.
 Prior to returning to the University of Alberta for a faculty position, she taught at Thompson Rivers University in Kamloops, BC.
 Her research interests include multicultural children’s literature, teaching for social justice, minority language education, sociocultural theory, teacher education and qualitative methodologies.

 My research interest in improving language and literacy learning for minority language learners stems from my teaching experiences in Aboriginal communities.
 My teacher education program had not adequately prepared me to teach culturally and linguistically diverse students.
 My research now focuses on ways to incorporate the out-of-school resources to which Aboriginal students have access into classroom language and literacy practices, as well as how to support pre-service and in-service teachers in the development of literacy initiatives that take into account and build upon students ‘funds of knowledge.’
 I was awarded the 2012 ATA Educational Research award for research conducted as part of a SSHRC-funded study on this topic.
 My paper, "Not just “sunny days:” Aboriginal students connect out-of-school literacy resources with school literacy practices, based on this research and published in Literacy, was awarded the UKLA/Wiley-Blackwell Research in Literacy Education Award 2016.